 Born in Pittsburgh, Mr. Levinstein grew up in Berkeley Heights, New Jersey, and graduated from the University of Virginia as part of its Economic Honors Program in 1979.
 He earned his J.D., cum laude, from Harvard Law School, and then clerked for Judge W. Arthur Garrity, Jr., of the U.S. District Court for the District of Massachusetts before joining Williams & Connolly LLP in 1983.
 Mr. Levinstein’s pro bono work includes serving as the chair of the board of Athletes for Hope, a non-profit philanthropic organization that he founded in 2006.
 He is a co-author of Sports Law: Cases and Materials (2d. ed.
 2007).

 Since 1985, Mr. Levinstein has taught classes in antitrust and sports law as an adjunct professor, first at the Columbus School of Law at Catholic University, then at the George Washington University National Law Center, and most recently at Georgetown University Law Center.
-Mr. Levinstein has been listed as one of "Washington's Top Lawyers" by Washingtonian magazine since 2006, and since 2007, has been selected as one of "The Best Lawyers in America" and recognized by Chambers USA America's Leading Lawyers for Business.
+Mr. Levinstein has been listed as one of "Washington's Top Lawyers" by Washingtonian magazine since 2006, and since 2007, has been selected as one of "The Best Lawyers in America" and recognized in the 2013 edition of Chambers USA: America’s Leading Lawyers for Business in sports law.